muhammadasif-wd/devshole/README.md

 This project is licensed under the [MIT License](LICENSE).

-Make sure to replace the placeholder URLs (`https://github.com/muhammadasif-wd/next.js-boilerplate.git`, etc.) with the actual URLs for your GitHub repository and any other specific details related to your project.
-Also, consider adding additional sections or information depending on the features and configurations of your Next.js boilerplate.
+Make sure to replace the placeholder URLs (`https://github.com/muhammadasif-wd/devshole.git`, etc.) with the actual URLs for your GitHub repository and any other specific details related to your project.
+Also, consider adding additional sections or information depending on the features and configurations of your Devshole.